 How To Use Differential Reinforcement:

 When using a strategy like Differential Reinforcement, you are likely to use additional ABA methods as well.
-One technique I like to use with differential reinforcement is shaping (check back for our future blog post about Shaping).
+One technique I like to use with differential reinforcement is shaping.

 If, for example, I was working on animal sounds with a vocal client who was scrolling through responses (giving multiple animal sounds in succession), I would only provide their reinforcer (a high five and verbal praise such as “you got it!”) if their response immediately followed the SD (within 3 seconds of being asked), and not giving other responses either before or after their response.